 Having knowledge of the change path helps you manage your messaging and communicate disruption effectively.

-4) Understand your Role as a Communicator during Disruption
+4) Understand your Role as a Communicator when Communicating Change

 Ever wonder what role, you, as an internal communicator, play during times of disruption?